pydio/pydio-doc-howto/deploying_pydio_in_aws_with_glusterfs.md

 > **NOTE** If you have an SSL certificate, which is definitely a good security rule, you will install it on this LoadBalancer, and redirect port 443 to 80: internal communications do not need to be encrypted.

 ### Session Stickyness
-Once edited and created, edit the “Stickyness” parameter of the redirection rules and choose “Enable Application Generated Cookie Stickyness”, using “AjaXplorer” as cookie name.
+Once edited and created, edit the “Stickyness” parameter of the redirection rules and choose “Enable Application Generated Cookie Stickyness”, using “Pydio” as cookie name.
 This is important, as although clients will be randonly redirected to instances on first connexion, once a session is established, it will always stay on a given instance.

  [:image-popup:system/deploying_pydio_in_aws_glusterfs/screenshot-2014-01-07-at-23-39-35.png]